opendatamesh-initiative/odm-site-platform/docs/concepts/index.md

 According to the principle of [*domain-oriented data ownership*](#domain-oriented-data-ownership), a data product is tied to a specific business domain.
 This does not mean, however, that it should only be used within that domain.
 On the contrary, by promoting its sharing across the entire organization, the overall value for the enterprise increases.

+!!! note

-> **Note**: a data product does not only include the data assets it exposes, but also the metadata and all the application and infrastructure components required to fulfill its purpose.
+    A data product does not only include the data assets it exposes, but also the metadata and all the application and infrastructure components required to fulfill its purpose.

 #### What is a *Data Product Descriptor*